kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 ### Emotion Tag

-An emotion tag assigns a specific emotion to the text, such as happiness or sadness.
+An **Emotion tag** assigns a specific emotion to the text, such as happiness or sadness.
 This could give insight into how models on texts with different emotional undertones.
 Emotion classification is performed using an [NLP classification model](https://huggingface.co/michellejieli/emotion_text_classifier).